 Culkin still holds the record for the shortest debut in Premier League history, replacing Raimond van der Gouw in stoppage time against Arsenal in 1999.

 “I felt I was ready and that was my chance to grab,” Culkin told us, “but then I went on to take the free-kick and the whistle blew.
 That was my Man United career done and dusted.”

 A serious knee injury forced him to retire at 26 and the 44-year-old now works as a gardener in the Greater Manchester area.

 The centre-back joined United on a trial in December 1995 and was thrust into the first team because of an injury crisis in defence.

 Prunier made his United debut against QPR but was seen as a scapegoat for their 4-1 defeat to Tottenham two days later.

 The Frenchman later played in Denmark, Italy, Scotland and Belgium before retiring after a brief spell in the United Arab Emirates.

-He remains involved in football and is currently the manager of Canet Roussillon in the fifth tier of French football.
+He remains involved in football and is currently the manager of French side Bourges Foot 18.

 Van der Gouw mainly acted as the back-up goalkeeper during his six years at United, making only 60 appearances for the club.

-The 57-year-old retired in 2007 and has spent the last 10 years working as the goalkeeping coach at Vitesse Arnhem.
+The 57-year-old retired in 2007 and is now part of working as a goalkeeping coach for Ruud van Nistelrooy’s PSV following over a decade in the role at Vitesse Arnhem.